OnArrow/recite_word/README.md

 - [ ] grass 和 lawn

+- [ ] Are the children writing in this room? 和 Are the children in this room writing?

-- [ ] 记单词：husband practice front lamp university doctor area bathroom music movie study reply
+- [ ] 记单词：husband practice front lamp university doctor area bathroom music movie study reply write fridge